bumoproject/bumo-docs-en/docs/SDK/BUMO_Go_SDK_Guide.rst

 ---------

-This document details the common interfaces of the Bumo Go SDK, making it easier for developers to operate and query the BU blockchain.
+This document details the common interfaces of the Bumo Go SDK, making it easier for developers to operate and query the BuChain.

 Import of Packages
 -------------------